The Sports Law Review: United Kingdom - England & Wales

 ii Corporate governance

 Similarly, certain governance requirements are set out by public funding bodies (such as UK Sport and Sport England, who have established a Code for Sports Governance relating to levels of transparency, accountability and financial integrity)3 that are prerequisites to receiving funding or for validly participating in a sporting competition.
 As an example, the three main governing bodies in English football (the FA, Premier League and EFL) now administer an Owners' and Directors' test to ensure that individuals seeking to take control of a football club meet required standards to demonstrate their adequacy and suitability to run such a club.
 This has become a significant aspect of modern football and is fraught with controversy (particularly in light of more recent ownership issues arising for clubs such as Bury FC, who no longer exist as a football club, and Wigan Athletic FC, each of whom has faced punitive sanctions from the EFL as a result of poor ownership and mismanagement).
-Similarly, the takeover bid by a Saudi Arabian-backed consortium for Newcastle United recently fell through after the proposed £300-million deal had come under significant scrutiny under the Owners' and Directors' test,4 largely in light of Saudi Arabia's human rights record and its handling of TV piracy.
+Similarly, the takeover bid by a Saudi Arabian-backed consortium for Newcastle United fell through in 2020 after the proposed £300 million deal had come under significant scrutiny under the Owners' and Directors' test,4 largely in light of Saudi Arabia's human rights record and its handling of TV piracy.
 The process suffered a significant delay as a consequence of the Premier League failing to establish the exact links between PIF (the prospective buyers) and the Saudi Arabian government, particularly in light of the country's involvement in extensive piracy of broadcast rights through illegal streaming services.

 Aside from the above guidance and regulatory requirements, sports bodies are required to comply with the general legal framework that govern their specific legal form (e.g., the Companies Act 2006 (CA 2006) in the case of private or public limited companies).